 The massage was to start on the day after returning from the hospital.
 Massage for me was quite a relaxing experience.
 Especially after all the weight gained and bad postures due to the big tummy.

-My mom practices naturopathy, chiropractic and acupressure was already a bit skeptical before we had decided to hire outside help for the massage.
-So she then decided to massage my lil one herself.
+My mom practices naturopathy, chiropractic, and acupressure was already a bit skeptical before we had decided to hire outside help for the massage.
+So, she then decided to massage my little one herself.
 The entire experience was totally opposite to the first 2 days.
-In fact we actually thought that my lil one almost smiled too.
-This strengthened our belief that if the mom or someone in the family massages the baby it helps forming a strong bond too.
+In fact, we actually thought that my little one almost smiled too.
+This strengthened our belief that if the mom or someone in the family massages the baby it helps to form a strong bond too.

-Step by step procedure for massage : This is a detailed procedure along with pictures for massaging a baby who has not started to crawl.
+How to massage your baby: This is a detailed procedure along with pictures for massaging a baby who has not started to crawl.

-Some tips and precautions while doing the massage from my experience
+Here are some tips and precautions while massaging your from my experience

-- I used to massage my lil ones once before their afternoon nap and once before bedtime.
-The afternoon massage followed by a bath and swaddle ensured that my lil one slept really well and this gave me some time to myself too 🙂
+- I used to massage my little ones once before their afternoon nap and once before bedtime.
+The afternoon massage followed by a bath and swaddle ensured that she slept really well and this gave me some time to me too 🙂

-- Afternoon massage was done using coloured oils and night massage using cold cream or a baby night cream.
+- Afternoon massage was done using colored oils and night massage using cold cream or a baby night cream.